-There a quite a few surprising foods that your shouldn’t feed your chickens but the 2 main offenders are beans and chocolate.
+There a quite a few surprising foods that your shouldn’t feed your chickens but the two main offenders are beans and chocolate.
 Chocolate for chickens can be fatal so completely avoid.
-Within the beans both raw or dried there is phytohemagglutinin, which can cause serous issues for chickens.
+Within the beans both raw or dried there is phytohemagglutinin, which can cause serious issues for chickens.

-One more thing, table scraps, whilst actually illegal to feed chickens table scraps in the UK in the US its not, just remember that anything mouldy shouldn’t be consumed by chickens if you wouldn’t eat it they probably shouldn’t either.
+One more thing, table scraps, whilst actually illegal to feed chickens table scraps in the UK in the US its not.
+Just remember that anything moldy shouldn’t be consumed by chickens if you wouldn’t eat it they probably shouldn’t either.

 For more information on feeding chickens click here

 What do I need to keep chickens?

 You’ll firstly need a coop.
 So a minimum to work with is chickens need 11sqft per bird (1.1sqm) ideally in a run they require 25sqft per chicken although the more space they have generally the happier they are.
 You need to remember Yokohamas like to roost 4+ft off the ground, probably due to their long tail, so bare this in mind.
 This one is great for Yoko’s.

 Waterer – chickens like cold water so get a waterer that can hold more than a days water so you don’t have to worry.
 Place this on flat ground so it cant get knocked over and in the shade.

 Chicken feeders – I’d recommend a metal one as they last longer, but do cost more than the plastic ones.